 In order to be considered as an approved project, proposals must meet certain eligibility criteria, as outlined in Federal Regulation 14 CFR Part 158.
 Section 158.15 states that projects must address one or more of the following:

-- Present opportunities to enhance competition between or among air carriers.
+- Furnish opportunities for enhanced competition between or among air carriers.

-Section 158.17 establishes additional eligibility requirements for those location wanting to impose fees of $ 4.00 or $ 4.50.
+Section 158.17 establishes additional eligibility requirements for those locations wanting to impose fees of $ 4.00 or $ 4.50.

 While the PFC program is complementary to Federal airport grant programs, there are limitations and restrictions.
 Most notably, medium and large hub airports that impose a PFC charge face a reduction in the AIP apportionment funds they would normally receive.
 Refer to Chapter 1, Section 5 of FAA Order 5500.1 for complete requirements that address reduction of AIP apportionments.